Content-First: Redefining Social Media Discovery Models

 This data demonstrates a critical insight: for most content types (except Stories, which are designed for follower consumption), most engagement comes from users who don't follow the creator.
 This fundamentally challenges the notion that a creator's follower demographics represent their actual content audience.

 The implications are significant: brands focusing solely on creator demographics are likely missing substantial portions of their potential audience.
-Content characteristics: topic, quality, style, and relevance drive discovery far more than the demographic profile of a creator's followers.
+Content characteristics like topic, quality, style, and relevance drive discovery far more than the demographic profile of a creator's followers.

 The Limitations of Demographic-Based Targeting